ansible-collections/cloud-content-handbook/Proposals/core_collection_dependency.md

     - Support at least the **latest two stable versions** of ansible-core in the **latest major version** of the collection.

     - Maintain **separate branches** (such as stable-8, stable-7) to support older ansible-core versions that are part of the **ELS (Extended Lifecycle Support)** program.

-    - Drop older ansible-core versions when they reach EOL.

     - Follow the steps mentioned in the [release_cycle document](https://github.com/ansible-collections/cloud-content-handbook/blob/main/Releases/release_cycles.md#major-releases) to determine the  requires_ansible value in meta/runtime.yml.

     - When planning long-term support, **plan for** ansible-core versions used in downstream products (e.g., AAP).
-This may involve maintaining separate major version branches for compatibility (e.g., `stable-8` for AAP 2.4), running periodic CI jobs to validate against those versions, and ensuring fixes are backported as needed to branches that align with supported AAP releases.
+This may involve maintaining separate major version branches for compatibility (e.g., `stable-9 for AAP 2.5), running periodic CI jobs to validate against those versions, and ensuring fixes are backported as needed to branches that align with supported AAP releases.

 3. **Upstream testing Strategy:**